Erkesto/Nayan_internship/blur_detection/readme.md

 ##### 4. _Average Blur Score:_

 After processing all frames, the code calculates the average blur score (avg) by summing up all the individual blur scores and dividing by the total number of frames.
-This average score provides an overall measure of the video's bluriness.
+This average score provides an overall measure of the video's blurriness.

 ## KEY RESULTS
-After running the code through multiple videos, you can categorise the following blur scores in the following categories:
+After running the code through multiple videos, you can categorize the following blur scores in the following categories:

-fm < 120 -> no information is retrievable from the image whatsoever, i.e. completely blur.
+*fm < 120* -> no information is retrievable from the image whatsoever, i.e. completely blurred.

 ![image](https://github.com/Erkesto/Nayan_internship/assets/62474995/92fd3c0c-4fcd-4db5-9776-705c18cb0ae4)

-fm > 120 && fm < 640 -> somewhat information can be retrieved form the image, but the whole image is still not completely clear.
+*fm > 120 && fm < 640* -> somewhat information can be retrieved from the image, but the whole image is still not completely clear.

 ![image](https://github.com/Erkesto/Nayan_internship/assets/62474995/3f0ad005-196b-456d-9907-9ce15ec54815)

-fm > 640 -> The image has enough information and is considered not blur.
+*fm > 640* -> The image has enough information and is considered not blurry.

 ![image](https://github.com/Erkesto/Nayan_internship/assets/62474995/ecb49fa6-6e7c-4fa5-97e4-a836e03aa18d)

 *fm score = Blur Score
 *exceptions can occur.
-0 is whites in the image that is blur/ blur images and 1> is sharp images with defined borders that is not blur
+0 is whites in the image that is blur/ blur images and 1> is sharp images with defined borders that are not blur